 Read the full story on WashingtonPost.com

 Our brand portfolio is constantly growing and evolving.
-Our team continues to expand and we're on the lookout for new and exciting talent.
+Our team continues to expand and we're actively recruiting new and exciting talent.
 We'd love to meet you if you think you fit the mold.

 To learn more about career opportunities with ABG, visit us on Linkedin.